Glencairn Aisle: The Collegiate Church

+Hugh Cunningham, third son of William, 4th Earl, obtained the lands of Carlung near West Kilbride that had been held by Kilmaurs Collegiate Church.
+An ancient chapel once stood near Overton on the Carlung lands.

-The name Kirkfauld is a recent term and the previous names may have been 'The Tower' and the 'Girnal Croft'.
-Circa 1855 the orchard area was still an orchard.
+The name Kirkfauld is a recent term and the previous names were 'The Tour Gardens Farm' and the 'Girnal Croft'.
+Circa 1855 the orchard area was still in use as an orchard.

 The Glencairn Aisle

-The aisle has seen a number of substantial changes since its construction, originally being said to be the chancel of the old church.
-The 1515 transcript of the 1413 'Prebenderies Charter' refers to the chapel of St Maura indicating that the aisle may have originally been the private chapel of the Cunningham's of Kilmaurs Place.
+The aisle has seen a number of substantial changes since its construction, originally said to have been the chancel of the old church.
+The 1515 transcript of the 1413 'Prebenderies Charter' refers to the chapel of St Maura, indicating that the aisle may have originally been the private chapel of the Cunninghams of Kilmaurs Place.
+Drainage works in 2024 exposed courses of stone below the present ground level that may be the remnants of an older aisle or chapel.

+After the Reformation in Scotland the emphasis of worship ceased to be centred on the altar and became focussed instead on preaching.
+Therefore, the chancels of churches at their east ends, previously an area set aside for use by the clergy, became redundant in that the pulpit, set on a side wall with a communion table in front, was the newly required layout.

+In 1633 it was agreed that the principal landowners, as heritors, in the parish would receive the teinds and would pay the minister's stipend and pay for the maintenance of the manse and church.
+Many chancels at this time were converted into laird's lofts.
+The principal heritors also often converted the chancels into family mausoleums, sometimes blocking the area off from the main church.
+Burial within churches had become restricted, but the old chancels were seen as areas now set apart, and as a result crypts were excavated and multiple burials took place within them.

 The mural monuments at Ballantrae and Largs in Ayrshire utilised parts of old abandoned churches.
-Originally it was joined to the church with only a hand rail or screen separating the two and at this time the aisle effectively formed the south transept of the church, the mural monument was once therefore considered to be within the church proper.
+Originally it was joined to the church with only a hand rail or screen separating the two.
+At this time the aisle effectively formed the south transept of the church, and the mural monument was once therefore considered to be within the church proper.
 The Roberton Aisle was located in the area that is now the main north entrance and gave the church an irregular cruciform appearance.